searinminecraft/Vixipy/doc/INSTALL.md

 # All set!

-Vixipy runs on http://127.0.0.1:8000 by default.
+Vixipy runs on http://127.0.0.1:8000 and http://[::1]:8000 by default.
 To change the binding address, use the `--bind` argument.
 You may also use UNIX sockets by adding the `--bind unix:<name>.sock` argument.

 If exposing to the internet, it is recommended to use and configure a reverse proxy.
 See your reverse proxy documentation for details.